cdavisafc/cloudnativepatterns/README.md

 I'm not yet sure how much detail I'll put in the READMEs since the original repo was designed as a companion to the book, but I will capture instructions that differ from that in the book.

+## Setup

+The samples in this repo have been tested with:

+- Maven 3.9.9
+- Java 21
+- Spring Boot 3.3.4 (as spec'd in the poms)

+You'll also need:

+- git

+## A request....

+If you experience any issues with the samples herein, please reach out over social [LinkedIn](https://www.linkedin.com/in/corneliadavis/) and/or file an issue.